godspeedsystems/gs_doc/docs/microservices/events.md

 - Validation (input and output)
 - Examples of input and output

-The response of the event by default follows [Google's JSON format](https://google.github.io/styleguide/jsoncstyleguide.xml), but is flexible for the developer to change as per the requirement.
+The response of the event is flexible for the developer to change as per the requirement.

 ## Event types